Zalmotek/zalmotek-RA0E1-feather/README.md

 #### Running your first project

+Once you have all the tools installed, follow [this](https://github.com/Zalmotek/zalmotek-RA0E1-feather/tree/main/firmware/Blink) guide to learn how to import, build, and run a project in the e² studio IDE.

 ---
 Thank you for choosing the Zalmotek RA0E1 Feather SoM!
 We can't wait to see what amazing projects you'll create with it! 💻✨